somefan0102/somefan0102/README.md

 # who are you

 my name is **somefan** or **fan**.

-i'm into computer science, coding, software development, implementations, and whatnot.
+i'm into computer science, programming, software development, and whatnot.

 # how are you

-as of **February 12, 2025 01:59:01 PM**, i'm doing great.
+i'm doing good.

 however, i'm currently wanting to learn more about:
 * git